Published on 15 Oct 09

-Con is the Director in charge of Pascoe Partners Accountants' self-managed superannuation fund division and is the Director and Responsible Manager of the firm's AFSL company Western Advisory.
-Pascoe Partners Accountants provides taxation, superannuation, and estate planning advice to over 2,500 client groups and 750 SMSFs.
-Pascoe Partners Accountants also attend to the independent audit of over 850 SMSF's.
-Con has been a CPA for 20 years and has a Masters of Taxation from Curtin University.
-Con is a Tax Institute Chartered Tax Advisor and a SMSFA accredited Specialist Advisor and Auditor.
+Con is the Director in charge of Pascoe Partners Accountants’ self-managed superannuation fund division and is the Director and Responsible Manager of the firm’s AFSL company Western Advisory.
+He has been a CPA for 20 years and has a Masters of Taxation from Curtin University.
+In addition he is a Tax Institute Chartered Tax Advisor and a SMSFA accredited Specialist Advisor and Auditor.
 Con also holds a Diploma of Financial Services (FP) and has been accredited by CPA Australia as a financial planning specialist and is an Affiliate of the Financial Planning Association of Australia.
-Con is a regular public speaker on superannuation issues for The Tax Institute and SMSF Association and a member of the TIA and SMSFA professional development committees.
-Current at 24 March 2016
+Con is a regular public speaker on superannuation issues for The Tax Institute and SMSF Association and a member of the Tax Institute Professional Development committee.

 - Current at